 The one-armed goalkeeper "So what was the coolest thing about Paralympic National Soccer Camp?"This was the first question that I asked my 13 year old son Shea, upon his return from the United States Men's Paralympic National Team Training Camp in Carson CA this past October.Shea's response was "We have a one armed (use of one) goalkeeper … Read more>

 Before you read the tips, ask yourself these questions: How important is it to learn to precisely learn to use scissors?
 Would your child's time be better spent learning something else?
 How often do adults cut around items on paper?
 Choose the correct scissors for cutting with one hand Children with hemiplegia may need special or adaptive … Read more>

+CHASA Retreat 2016 Registration closed on April 6, 2016.
+We'll miss seeing you this summer!
+Watch the website for information on future retreats.
 Are You Ready to Party?
-Join over 300 kids, teens, and adults who have hemiplegia and their families for 4+ days of fun and relaxation.
-The Children’s Hemiplegia and Stroke Association (CHASA) hosts a family retreat where families who “get it” can socialize, share ideas, and have FUN!Research shows that knowing peers who are like you is very … Read more>
+Join over 400 kids, teens, and adults who have hemiplegia and their families for 4+ days of fun and relaxation.
+The Children’s Hemiplegia and Stroke Association (CHASA) hosts a … Read more>

 Parents tell us they could not make the journey of raising a child with hemiplegia, hemiparesis, or pediatric stroke without the support of other parents who have been there.
 We want you to know that you are not alone.
 Join us!
 Learn more >

 The Children’s Hemiplegia and Stroke Association (CHASA) is a 19 year old non-profit organization dedicated to improving the quality of life for children, teens and young adults who have hemiplegia.
 Hemiplegia or hemiparesis means that a person has weakness or difficulty using one side of their body.